 There are certainly financial savings that come with having a roommate including the ability to split rent and the cost of utilities like heating, water and internet.
 But, the greatest saving might be choosing to sign a lease instead of a mortgage.

-Tim Lumnah, realtor at Berkshire Hathaway HomeServices Page Realty, said that while few like the idea of paying rent as opposed to owning a home, a mortgage is a huge commitment.
+Tim Lumnah, a realtor at Berkshire Hathaway HomeServices Page Realty, said that while few like the idea of paying rent as opposed to owning a home, a mortgage is a huge commitment.
 This is especially true if the borrower has other significant debts, like student loans, they are trying to pay off.

-“Signing a 12 month lease is much lower risk to a person’s finances than a mortgage is.
+“Signing a 12-month lease is much lower risk to a person’s finances than a mortgage is.
 Even when rent is high and comparable to a mortgage, such as $1,200 per month, renters need to consider that homes also have other ownership costs that apartments don’t have, like taxes, private mortgage insurance (PMI), higher utility bills, repairs and other carrying costs,” Lumnah said.

 Lend a Hand When In Need